EmberNoGlow/Procedural-Terrain-Generator-for-Godot/README.md

 Procedural terrain generation for Godot 4 based on MeshInstance3D and a height map.

 # Usage
-Just attach the terrain_generator.gd on MeshInstance3D and set heightmap path - select your image file (png, jpg, e.t.c) and copy path.
+Just attach the terrain_generator.gd on MeshInstance3D and set heightmap path - select your image file (png, jpg, e.t.c) in file system and copy path.
+Also set the mesh in MeshInstance3D as plane mesh and set subdivides.

 Tested on Godot 4.4.
 It’s public domain, so use it however you want!